 (Note that promoters of positive thinking don´t like the use of words such as false, instead they use the word negative.
 But this doesn´t hide the fact that what is negative is viewed as false, or an illusion).

 When the conclusion is given in advance then The Work´s four questions becomes so-called rhetorical questions; that is: questions which are asked purely for effect rather than as requests for answers.
 In that case the four questions function in precisely the same way as persuader words.

-After that you, as expected, have “realized”, that your thought is not true, then you have to turn it upside down; you so to speak have to think the opposite thought.
+After that you, as expected, have “realized”, that your thought is negative [=not true], then you have to turn it upside down; you so to speak have to think the opposite thought.